Run-time Database Configuration¶

 The command line and configuration file interfaces provide MongoDB administrators with a large number of options and settings for controlling the operation of the database system.
 This document provides an overview of common configurations and examples of best-practice configurations for common use cases.

 While both interfaces provide access to the same collection of options and settings, this document primarily uses the configuration file interface.
 If you run MongoDB using a control script or installed from a package for your operating system, you likely already have a configuration file located at /etc/mongodb.conf.
-Confirm this by checking the content of the /etc/init.d/mongod or /etc/rc.d/mongod script to insure that the control scripts start the mongod with the appropriate configuration file (see below.)
+Confirm this by checking the contents of the /etc/init.d/mongod or /etc/rc.d/mongod script to ensure that the control scripts start the mongod with the appropriate configuration file (see below.)

 mongod --config /etc/mongodb.conf mongod -f /etc/mongodb.conf